eD0o/web-performance/README.md

       - hero-mobile
     - Remove any loading="lazy" from these images to ensure they download immediately.

-> Today, just adding loading="lazy" is enough — no library needed ✅.
+> Modern browsers handle loading="lazy" natively; no extra JavaScript library is required ✅.

 Browser behavior after lazy loading: